dotnet/runtime/src/mono/wasm/README.md

 * Or default: `make run-tests-$(lib_name)`.
 This runs the tests with `v8`.

 For example, for `System.Collections.Concurrent`: `make run-tests-v8-System.Collections.Concurrent`

+### Windows

+To run the libraries tests on windows, we have `RunTests` target.
+Without setting additional properties, it will run tests for all libraries on `V8` and `SpiderMonkey` engines:

+`dotnet build /t:RunTests wasm.proj`

+* `Library` property can be used to specify which library tests to run
+* `VESngine` property can be used to specify which engine to use

+For example to run tests for `System.Collections.Concurrent` on `V8` engine, use:

+`dotnet build /t:RunTests /p:Library="System.Collections.Concurrent" /p:VSEngine="v8" wasm.proj`

+### Browser tests

 Or they can be run with a browser (Chrome):